Edward Mollenhauer: Biography

 Mollenhauer was born in Erfurt, Prussia.
 He studied under Heinrich Wilhelm Ernst and Louis Spohr, and had become famous in Germany and at Saint Petersburg before he was twenty-five years old.
-To escape conscription, he went to England, joined Jullien, and accompanied him to New York City in 1853.
+To escape conscription, he went to England, where he met conductor Louis-Antoine Jullien, and accompanied him to New York City in 1853.
 He settled there and became a founder in America of the Conservatory method of teaching the violin.
 Mollenhauer's best-known compositions for the violin are his quartets.
 He also wrote the operas, The Corsican Bride (1861), Love among the Breakers (also known as Down among the Breakers; 1878), and The Masked Ball (also known as The Wager; 1879).
 He soloed with the New York Philharmonic Orchestra for six years.
 He also created 2 pieces for violin with piano accompaniment, "The Boy Paganini" and "The Infant Paganini" both are still played worldwide.
 Among those he taught were African-American soloist and orchestra director, Walter F. Craig.